linuxmint/doc-installation-guide/docs/drivers.rst

     :align: center

 .. hint::
-    If you are offline, the Driver Manager will complain that it cannot connect to the Internet.
+    If you are offline, the Driver Manager will inform you that it cannot connect to the Internet.

     .. figure:: images/mintdrivers-2.png
         :width: 500px